Jahia/content-integrity/README.md

 #### Registration into the service

 In order to get your custom check registered into the content integrity service, you need to use the `@Component` annotation.
-You need to specify as well the java interface that all integrity checks implement and the immediate injection of your Component: `@Component(service = ContentIntegrityCheck.class, immediate = true`.
+You need to specify as well the java interface that every integrity checks implement and the immediate injection of your Component: `@Component(service = ContentIntegrityCheck.class, immediate = true`.

 **Example:**